unicef/etools-datamart/docker/README.md

 default settings are for production ready environment, check `run` target in the `Makefile` to see how to run the container with debug/less secure configuration

-Standard image contains launch the following components:
+Image launches following components:

     - supervisord
-    - application
+    - datamart (API/GUI/ETL)
     - redis server
-    - celery
+    - celery (workers/beat)
     - flower

 to configure which services should be started, set `SERVICES` appropriately, ie: